Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 ## Automatically imported modules

-If you tap the TAB key twice, it will give you all possible autocompletions (also, if you already typed something, and there is only one option, it will do it automatically).
-We can use it to check what is available globally (keep in mind that everything you declare in your session, also available there).
+If you hit the TAB key twice, it will give you all possible autocompletions (also, if you already typed something, and there is only one option, it will do it automatically).
+We can use it to check what is available globally (keep in mind that everything you declare in your session, is also available there).

 {% highlight sh linenos=table %}
 > node